thu-coai/cotk/docs/meta/notes/extend.rst

 Download Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you want to publish your dataset and make them can be
+If you want to publish your dataset and make it possible to download them automatically.
-downloaded automatically.
 You can zip your data and upload to an server.
 The url path should be accessible for every one.

 Using :class:`.dataloader.LanguageGeneration` with a url path is adequate for
 the requirements.